 Let’s tell you a bit more about Reading Friends, why it’s needed and what you need to start your project.

-The Reading Agency is delighted to announce that, with support from the Department of Digital, Culture, Media and Sport, we are expanding through public library services in England in 2021.
+The Reading Agency , with support from the Department of Digital, Culture, Media and Sport, expanded through public library services in England in 2021.
 We are working on other models so other organisations can take part.
 If you’re a different organisation, please register your interest, and we can let you know when we’re able to expand further.